Optimizing The Getup - Part 8: Get Down to Half-Kneeling and Three-Point Stance

 Embrace the fatigue!

-Next week I’ll close things off with your transition from Three-Point Stance to Tall Sit and Tall Sit to your Elbow and Finally the floor.
+Next week we’ll close things off with your transition from Three-Point Stance to Tall Sit and Tall Sit to your Elbow and Finally the floor.

-After that I’ll dedicate an entire post solely to programming for the Getup.
+After that we’ll dedicate an entire post solely to programming for the Getup.